ModGardenEvent/art/README.md

 # art
-The Art repo for Mod Garden.
+The art repo for Mod Garden events.